Persevering

 Use the sandwich technique:

-1. Make the correct action.
+1. Perform the correct action.

-3. Make the correct action again.
+3. Try the correct action again.

 • This puts a spotlight on the mistakes you make.